GeoSensorWebLab/sensorthings-reference/versions/0.9.4/reference.markdown

 ##### 9.4.5.1 Built-in filter operations

 The OGC SensorThings API supports a set of built-in filter operations, as described in the following table.
-These built-in filter operator usages and definitions follow the [OData Specification Section 11.2.5.1.1] and [OData Version 4.0 ABNF].
+These built-in filter operator usages and definitions follow the [OData Specification Section 11.2.5.1.1][OData Protocol] and [OData Version 4.0 ABNF][OData ABNF].

     Req 27    The built-in filter operators SHALL be as defined in Table 9-1. http://www.opengis.net/spec/iot_sensing/1.0/req/request-data/built-in-filter-operations